 - Prep Time: 2 minutes

 - 1 1/2 cups yogurt

 - Like most traditional recipes, this yogurt drink should be made to reflect individual tastes.
 It can be made with sparkling water or still water.
 The ratio of yogurt to water can be altered to suit your taste.
-It is often much saltier, and could be made with up to 1/2 tsp of salt.
-These proportions are to my taste, and I encourage you to mix to your own personal preference.
+It is often much saltier and could be made with up to 1/2 tsp of salt.
+These proportions are what I enjoy, and I encourage you to mix to your personal preference.

 Keywords: doogh, ayran, tan, yogurt milk, probiotic, healthy, summer, Iran, Turkey, Lebanese, Bulgaria, Balkans, Russia, Israel